JCdevv/MendicantBias/README.md

 # MendicantBias

 Mendicant Bias is a discord bot written in Java using JDA.
-Currently on it's second iteration as the first one was corrupted.
+Currently on it's second iteration.

 Current basic functionality as of initial commit:

-- MyAnimeList search using Jikan4Java.
+- MAL search using Jikan4Java.
 - Music/Radio support using Lavaplayer.
-- User report system
+- User report system and server connectivity.

-More to come.

-I had to abandon the Mendicant Bias project in summer as final year uni approached, hopefully i can pick it back up in the future or in spare time down the line.
+Project abandoned for now.